-Searching for user feedback is easy on website such as Amazon.
+Searching for user feedback is easy on websites such as Amazon.
 Once you’ve landed on the product page that you’re interested in, simply click on the ‘customer reviews’ link and scroll down till you see a search box, which is usually located around the bottom right corner.

 - If it’s too ‘hot’, wait 2-3 months:

 As far as the computer end-users are concerned, the market share of ‘Linux’ is quite small.
 Therefore, hardware manufacturers don’t take ‘Linux’ seriously, yet.
-Thus, it take them a bit longer to fix any existing major issues with the drivers of their recently released hardware devices.
+Thus, it takes them a bit longer to fix any existing major issues with the drivers of their recently released hardware devices.
 This is even true to open-source drivers also, but they tend to come up with ‘fixes’ fast compared to proprietary ones in my experience.
 So, if you’re buying a laptop that features hardware devices (mainly CPU & the GPU) that have been very recently released, then it’s better to wait 2 or 3 months before buying the laptop to see if there are any major issues in ‘Linux’.
-And hopefully by that time, you’ll be able to find a fix or at least to predict when the fix is mostly likely to arrive.
+And hopefully, by that time, you’ll be able to find a fix or at least to predict when the fix is most likely to arrive.

 - What about the Screen & HiDPI support in ‘Linux’?

-Things that are displayed on your screen such as texts and icons are designed with certain fixed sizes.
+Things that are displayed on your screens such as texts and icons are designed with certain fixed sizes.
 And these sizes are defined by what is called ‘Dots per inch’ or ‘DPI’ for short.
 This basically defines how many dots (pixels) there should be per inch for these items to appear correctly.
 And 72 dots per inch is the standard set by Apple and that’s what matters.
 I’m sure you’ve heard that Windows use a different standard, 96 dots per inch, but that is not entirely correct.
 I’m not going to go into the details, but if you want to know more, read Wikipedia.
 In any case, all that you want to know to make sure that the display screen of your ‘Linux’ laptop is going to look sharp and readable simultaneously, is to do the following.
 First take a note of its size (13.3″, 15.6″, 17″…) and the resolution.
-Then go to PXCALC.com website which gives you a nice dots per inch calculator.
+Then go to the PXCALC.com website which gives you nice dots per inch calculator.
 Then enter the values in the correct fields.
 Once done, take a note of the DPI value the calculator gives you (it’s on the top right corner, as shown below).
 Then take that value and simply divide it by 72, and here’s the crucial part.

 If the answer you get resembles an integer increase such as 2, 3, 4 (+0.2 -- 0.2 variation is fine.
 The best ones may give you +0.1 -- 0.1 variation only.
 The finest will give you near 0.0 ones with a higher integer --3 & above, such as the iMac 27 5K) then you have nothing to worry about.
-The higher the integer increase is (provided that the variation stays within the margins), the more sharper the screen is going to be.
+The higher the integer increase is (provided that the variation stays within the margins), the sharper the screen is going to be.
 To give you a better idea, let’s take an example.

 Take the first laptop I gave you (Dell XPS 13.3″ with the QHD resolution) as an example.
-Once you’re done with the calculation it’ll give you answer ‘3.83’ which roughly equals to ‘3.8’ which is not an integer but as pointed out, it’s safely within the margin (-0.2 to be precise).
-If you do the same calculation with the Acer laptop I recommend to you as the best cheapest option, then it’ll give you a value of ‘1.95’ which is roughly ‘2.0’.
+Once you’re done with the calculation it’ll give you answer ‘3.83’ which roughly equals ‘3.8’ which is not an integer but as pointed out, it’s safely within the margin (-0.2 to be precise).
+If you do the same calculation with the Acer laptop I recommend to you as the best cheapest option, then it’ll give you a value of ‘1.95’ which is rough ‘2.0’.
 So other features (brightness, viewing angle etc) aside, the display on Dell is almost twice as sharp compared to Acer (trust me, this display still looks great and sharp.
 It’ll look far better compared to a resolution of 1366 x 768 on either a 13.3″ or a 15.6″ screen).

 - RAM Size?

-These days I use Kubuntu 17.10, although I haven’t reviewed it, but I can tell that its memory consumption too is somewhere around 380-400 MiB.
-Coming back to the point, I would like to advice you not to go below 8GB when it comes to choosing RAM size for your ‘Linux’ laptop.
-That way, I can guarantee with great probability that you’ll be able to use it for at least 4 years into the future without having to worry about laptop becoming slow and not being able to cope with the requirements set by distribution vendors and by most end-users.
+These days I use Kubuntu 17.10, although I haven’t reviewed it, I can tell that its memory consumption too is somewhere around 380-400 MiB.
+Coming back to the point, I would like to advise you not to go below 8GB when it comes to choosing RAM size for your ‘Linux’ laptop.
+That way, I can guarantee with great probability that you’ll be able to use it for at least 4 years into the future without having to worry about the laptop becoming slow and not being able to cope with the requirements set by distribution vendors and by most end-users.

 If you’re looking for a laptop for gaming in ‘Linux’, then of course you should go 12GB or more.
 Other than that, 8GB is more than enough for most end-user needs.